-- Investments increased \$10.9 million, which represented a 1% increase over September 30, 2008.
+- Investments increased \$13.3 million, which represented a 1% increase over September 30, 2008.
 Both the domestic and international equity segments impacted the increased performance of the Fund.
 For the year ended September 30, 2009 the total return on the investment portfolio amounted to 4.36%. - The members' loans increased \$6.8 million to approximately \$132.7 million as of September 30, 2009 from approximately \$125.9 million as of September 30, 2008.
 The 5% increase was attributable primarily to the increased personal loans granted during the year.
-The allowance for losses was reduced by the write off of an uncollectible mortgage loan account. - The real estate decreased approximately \$11.7 million due to the net effect of the reduction in the appraised value of Havensight Mall (\$13.4 million) and the recording of the leased portion of the GERS Complex at fair value (\$1.1 million), which appraised lower than the historical cost osset by additions associated with the construction of the St. Croix Headquarters of \$2.9 million.
-Depreciation expense of \$754 thousand was recognized during the year. - Total other assets decreased by approximately \$48.8 million as a result of the net effect of the following: - The invested securities lending collateral decreased to approximately \$184.5 million as of September 30, 2009 from approximately \$197.6 million as of September 30, 2008.
+The allowance for losses was reduced by the write off of an uncollectible mortgage loan account. - The real estate decreased approximately \$11.7 million due to the net effect of the reduction in the appraised value of Havensight Mall (\$13.4 million) and the recording of the leased portion of the GERS Complex at fair value (\$1.1 million), which appraised lower than the historical cost offset by additions associated with the construction of the St. Croix Headquarters of \$2.9 million.
+Depreciation expense of \$754 thousand was recognized during the year. - Total other assets decreased by approximately \$48.8 million as a result of the net effect of the following: - The invested securities lending collateral, which is included in cash, cash equivalents and investments, decreased to approximately \$184.5 million as of September 30, 2009 from approximately \$197.6 million as of September 30, 2008.
 This decrease of \$13.1 million was offset by a similar decrease of the same amount in the liabilities section (securities lending collateral).
 These securities lending transactions pay a predetermined interest rate with significant covenant protecting the lender to exposure to loss.
 The change is dependent on the securities loaned at year end by the System's custodian.

-- The cash and cash equivalents decreased to approximately \$83.3 million as of September 30, 2009 from approximately \$112.9 million as of September 30, 2008.
-The cash and cash equivalents are segregated as follows (dollar amounts in thousands):
+- The cash and cash equivalents decreased to approximately \$110.4 million as of September 30, 2009 from approximately \$139.3 million as of September 30, 2008.
+Interest bearing deposits with financial institutions accounted for \$27.1 million and \$26.4 million, as of September 30, 2009 and 2008, respectively.
+The cash and cash equivalents excluding interest bearing deposit are segregated as follows (dollar amounts in thousands):

-2009 2008 Increase (decrease) Cash in money market accounts \$ 66,864 \$ 95,598 \$ (28,734) Cash in operational accounts 16,477 17,293 (816) Total cash and cash equivalents \$ 83,341 \$ 112,891 \$ (29,550)
+2009 2008 ncrease Decrease) Cash in money market accounts \$ 66,864 \$ 95,598 \$ (28,734) Cash in operational accounts 16,477 17,293 (816) Total cash and cash equivalents \$ 83,341 \$ 112,891 \$ (29,550)

 Total decrease in money market accounts of approximately \$28.7 million is due primarily to investment managers recognizing good buying opportunities during the last quarter of the fiscal year resulting in reduced cash positions.
-The decrease of \$816 million in the operational cash accounts reflects cash management needs at September 30, 2009 as compared to September 30, 2008.
+The decrease of \$816 thousand in the operational cash accounts reflects cash management needs at September 30, 2009 as compared to September 30, 2008.

-The unsettled securities sold increased \$2.4 million to approximately \$14.1 million as of September 30, 2009 from approximately \$11.7 million as of September 30, 2008.
+- The unsettled securities sold increased \$2.4 million to approximately \$14.1 million as of September 30, 2009 from approximately \$11.7 million as of September 30, 2008.